-investigated for new properties.
-However, it is also a bad thing.
+is also a bad thing.
 Since each object-pattern is involved in many arrays, we can perceive incorrectly.
 Furthermore, the outcome of a hypothetically finite act cannot be definitively calculated.
-This means simplified knowledge, constant blindness, and endless opportunity for error.
-What we fail to see can manifest itself, unexpectedly, forcing us to attend to objects of perception that appear utterly, even traumatically, new (though they may have been lurking in the background, forever).
+This means simplified knowledge and constant blindness - but also endless opportunity for error.
+What we fail to see can manifest itself, unexpectedly, forcing us to traumatically attend to objects of perception that appear utterly new (though they may have been lurking in the background, forever).